 Purple edits suggest edits inline, just like blue edits.
 You’ll have to scrutinize these ones.
 In the example above, replacing ‘shall’ with ‘must’ or ‘will’ simplifies the sentence.
 But the line is dialog, so we need to tread carefully.
 Using ‘shall’ here might be a choice to illuminate the character.

 Yellow highlights will pick out entire sentences the Hemingway app finds hard to read.
 These suggestions are helpful in finding long or arduous sentences.
-You’ll often see some purple highlights in difficult sentences too; suggesting that part of the problem may be the complexity of the sentence and not just length.
+You’ll often see some purple highlights in difficult sentences too; suggesting that part of the problem may be the complexity of the sentence and not just the length.

 I think yellow edits are the ones most easily ignored.
 A difficult sentence isn’t always a problem.
 It’s still helpful to be aware of any sentence that might be hard for readers to understand.

-Finally, Hemingway Editor shows you very difficult to read sentences.
-From my testing, these sentences are almost always long, run on monstrosities that should be at least two or more individual sentences.
+Finally, Hemingway Editor shows you very difficult-to-read sentences.
+From my testing, these sentences are almost always long, run-on monstrosities that should be at least two or more individual sentences.